Re-using passwords is rarely a good idea, and re-using a password that has been part of a data breach spells trouble.

 Sounds Sweet!
 How can I get access to this?

-Shield will provide you with the following functionality:
+Shield provides you with the following functionality:

 • prevent use of ‘pwned passwords’.